David Owen Brooks: Trial

 Although Brooks had been indicted on four counts of murder, he was brought to trial solely for the June 1973 murder of 15-year-old William Ray Lawrence.
 He was tried before Judge William Hatten in Houston on February 27, 1975, and chose to plead not guilty.
 Brooks was defended by Jim Skelton and Elaine Brady, with Assistant District Attorney Tommy Dunn and Donald Lambright prosecuting the case.

-On February 28, the state introduced into evidence each of Brooks's three separate statements—as opposed to his August 10, 1973 statement specifically referring solely to Lawrence's murder—and thus detailing his knowledge of and participation in many of the other twenty-six known murders.
+On February 28, the state introduced into evidence each of Brooks's three separate statements—as opposed to solely his final statement specifically referring to Lawrence's murder—and thus detailing his knowledge of and participation in many of the other twenty-six known murders.
 These were read aloud to the courtroom by a police officer after Judge Hatten overruled objections from Brooks's attorneys that they be introduced into evidence.

 Brooks's defense attorneys argued that their client had not committed any murders, and attempted to portray Corll and, to a lesser degree, Henley as being the active participants in the actual killings.
 Assistant District Attorney Tommy Dunn dismissed the defense's contention outright, at one point telling the jury: "Was he an innocent bystander?
 This defendant was in on this killing, this murderous rampage, from the very beginning.
 He tells you he was a cheerleader if nothing else.
 That's what he was telling you about his presence.
 You know he was in on it."

 In the state's closing argument, prosecutor Donald Lambright outlined the ordeal endured by Lawrence over the period of three days, stating: "What kind of hell do you think he went through for three days?"
 He then described the teenager's ultimate death as "a blessing" in that his murder put an end to Lawrence's suffering.
 Lambright further referenced Brooks having confessed in each of his statements to seeing numerous boys tied to varying restraining devices where "they were homosexually raped for God knows how long" before their murder, with Brooks assisting in their burials.

 In a 40-minute closing argument, defense attorney Jim Skelton passionately argued before the jury that the state had based their case entirely upon circumstantial evidence.
 Skelton emphasized that nobody disputed the brutality of Lawrence's murder, but that the state had only proven Brooks to be an accessory to Lawrence's murder, and had not proven murder itself, stating: "The state has proven David Owen Brooks of being an accessory to murder; the state has not established a murder case.
 They have proved accessory to murder—not murder ... before you convict, you've got to find an act to punish."